THE WARRIOR’S PRAYER

-They prevented [confronted] me in the day of my calamity: but the Lord was my stay (verse eighteen).
+They confronted me in the day of my calamity, but the Lord was my support (verse eighteen).

 The warrior learns this truth sooner or later.
 Our enemy waits until the day of our calamity and then he jumps on us.